 - Quarterly reports are due October 1, January 1, April 1, and July 1. - Your first quarterly report is due the first quarter due date after your award agreement execution.
-For example, if your agreement was executed April 15, your first quarterly report is due July 1 of that year. - Quarterly reports are required regardless of program/project progress. - All reports are submitted through the online Project Portal. - Your regional project manager will review and approve the quarterly report. - Your regional project manager may request clarification or corrections prior to report approval.
+For example, if your agreement was executed April 15, your first quarterly report is due July 1 of that year. - Quarterly reports are required regardless of program/project progress. - All reports are submitted through the online Project Portal. - You may be asked to upload attachments such as pictures, MHT approvals, MBE quarterly report documentation, and others, such as reports related to site work status and related program data. - Your regional project manager will review and approve the quarterly report. - Your regional project manager may request clarification or corrections prior to report approval.